derren-yeohwj/site/_pages/services.md

 ## Services

-Like what you hear and want to engage my services?
+Like what you hear?

-I provide the following:
+I provide the following services:
-- Sound Design
+- Audio Post Production
-- Sound Mixing
+- Music Mixing
-- Sound Editing
+- Audio Engineering/Editing

 Please <a href="{{ site.baseurl }}/contact/">drop me a message</a> and I will get back to you as soon as I can!